pgadmin-org/pgadmin4/docs/en_US/cloud_aws_rds.rst

 details.

-* Use the *Instance name* field to add an instance name for the PostgreSQL server; the name specified will be displayed in the *Browser* tree control too.
+* Use the *Instance name* field to add an instance name for the PostgreSQL server; the name specified will be displayed in the *Object Explorer* too.

 * Use the *Public IP* field to specify the IP Address range for permitting the inbound traffic.